jrpotter/notebook/notes/data_models/rdf/owl.md

   owl:qualifiedCardinality 9
 ] ;
 ```
-Back: As the class of all baseball teams with exactly `9` players.
+Back: As the class of all baseball teams with exactly `9` distinct players.
 Reference: Allemang, Dean, James A. Hendler, and Fabien L. Gandon. _Semantic Web for the Working Ontologist_.
 3e ed.
 ACM Books 33.
 New York: Association for computing machinery, 2020.
 <!--ID: 1753020917830-->
 END%%